-In 2014, seven leading research and development institutions were awarded a total of $4 million in grants to create new processes, ideas, and job creation that will foster America’s growing manufacturing footprint.
-The 2014 Walmart U.S. Manufacturing Innovation Fund grant winners are:
+Five leading research and academic institutions were awarded a total of $2.84 million in grants by the fund for their work focused on innovations in textile manufacturing.
+The 2015 Walmart U.S. Manufacturing Innovation Fund grant winners are:

 The fund, which focuses on the development of domestic manufacturing with a specific goal of advancing the production or assembly of consumer products in the U.S., will provide a total of $10 million in grants over the next five years.
-Read More about the grant's latest milestone in Walmart's unprecedented $250 billion domestic manufacturing commitment.
+Read more about the grant's latest milestone in Walmart's unprecedented $250 billion domestic manufacturing commitment.
+Learn more about the grant winners announced in 2014.

 Frequently Asked Questions